Integration Guide

 5. Device Fingerprinting

-Each paid plan has a maximum number of registered devices (distinct machines that have validated the same license key).
+Each paid plan has a maximum number of agent installations (distinct MeshOptixIQ agent installations registered against this license key).
 The verifier generates a hardware fingerprint from a combination of:

 - MAC address of the primary network interface